New car smell

-New car smell is the odor that comes from the combination of materials found in new automobiles, as well as other vehicles like buses, trucks, and aircraft.
-Although the scent is described as pleasant by some, there is some question about the possibility that these chemicals pose a health risk.
+New car smell is a scent that is commonly encountered in the interiors of new automobiles and other vehicles.
+The smell is caused by gases emitted from various manufactured materials, such as leather, plastics and textiles.
+Some people find the smell pleasant, which has led some automobile manufacturers to mimic the desired scents and utilize them to attract customers in show rooms.
+However, concerns have been raised about the potential health risks of the chemicals associated with new car smell.
+For example, a study in 2023 found that formaldehyde and acetaldehyde gases exceeded Chinese government safety standards in new car interiors, and researchers recommended that new car owners drive with windows open.

 Chemical composition

-Both the scent and what produces it vary somewhat in different kinds of cars.
-Most of the interior of an automobile consists of plastic held together with a number of adhesives and sealers.
-Such materials release volatile organic compounds, via outgassing or off-gassing.
-These fumes are generally attributed to mixtures of many different chemicals off-gassing and to plasticizers, although their vapor pressures are very low and they are not considered volatile.
+Both the scent and its origins vary among different kinds of cars, depending on the materials found in the interior—for example, leather versus cloth seats.
+Typically, however, most of the interior of an automobile consists of plastic held together with a number of adhesives and sealers, and such materials are known to release volatile organic compounds via off-gassing.
+These fumes are generally attributed to mixtures of many different gases as well as plasticizers, (although DEHP, widely used in PVC, is not very volatile).

 Researchers tested more than 200 U.S. vehicles of model years 2011–2012 for chemicals such as organobromine compounds (associated with brominated flame retardants, or BFRs), organochlorine compounds (e.g., polyvinyl chloride, or PVC), and heavy metals that off-gas from various parts such as the steering wheel, dashboard, armrests, and seats.

 It is recommended to keep new cars well-ventilated while driving, especially during the summer.
 A 1995 analysis of the air from a new Lincoln Continental found over 50 volatile organic compounds, which were identified as coming from sources such as cleaning and lubricating compounds, paint, carpeting, leather and vinyl treatments, latex glue, and gasoline and exhaust fumes.
 An analysis two months after the initial one found a significant reduction in the chemicals.
 The researchers observed that the potential toxicity of many of these compounds could pose a danger to human health.

-The total volatile organic compound levels can reach 7,500 micrograms per cubic meter.
+In a 2005 study, over sixty chemical compounds were identified inside the interiors of four tested vehicles, with the total volatile organic compound levels in one vehicle reaching 7,500 micrograms per cubic meter.
 Concentrations decayed by approximately 90% over a three-week period.
-Over sixty chemical compounds were identified inside the interiors of the four vehicles in this study.

 In some instances, the odor results from a manufacturing defect.
 According to official documents of Bentley Motors (BT26), an "obnoxious odor" in Bentley cars for model years 1999–2002 was traced to a rust inhibitor.
-In some cultures, the new car smell is not considered desirable and manufacturers work to eliminate it.
+In some cultures, e.g. the Chinese culture, the new car smell is not considered desirable and manufacturers work to eliminate it.